-First, the artisan draws the design, scales it down to the size of the dial, and cuts out pieces of the drawing to create a template.
+First, the artisan draws the design, scales it down to the size of the dial, and then cuts out pieces of the drawing to create a template.
 Then, they choose the wood they will use for each section.
-They use a huge array of different species of wood to find the right color, grain, and texture to bring the design to life.
+In fact, they use a huge array of different species of wood to find the right color, grain, and texture to bring the design to life.
 Once the wood has been assigned to each section, they cut the pieces using a special saw.
 They don’t cut just one piece of wood; they cut up to 10 pieces at once so they can find just the right piece.
 Hundreds of pieces can be in each dial, so this is a laborious process.
 Once the pieces have been cut, the artisan assembles the motif and glues the wood atop the base to create the image.
 Finally, the dial is sanded, varnished, and polished.

 Piaget Gleaming Savor Watch

 Piaget includes unique métiers d’art watches in its high-jewelry collections, a testament to their rarity and the expert craftsmanship involved in each one.
 The Solstice collection included the Gleaming Savor watch, which evokes a starry night sky by using blue and green marquetry and diamonds.
-Piaget looked to Rose Saneuil, a Parisian artist renowned for her marquetry, for this gorgeous dial.
+Piaget also looked to Rose Saneuil, a Parisian artist renowned for her marquetry, for this gorgeous dial.
 The marquetry is crafted from sycamore wood, straw, and elytron (insect wings) and accented with glittering rays of diamonds.
-The bezel and lugs are set with more diamonds, adding to the glamour.
-It features an in-house ultrathin movement.
+The bezel and lugs are then set with more diamonds, adding to the glamour.
+It also features an in-house ultrathin movement.

 Chopard Happy Sport Métiers d’Art